jundalisay/spblist/content/en/research/sarkar/idea/chapter-01c.md

 <!-- In práńa there exists an internal clash in which  -->

-Either of the 2 active forces may win.
+Either of the 2 active forces may win.*
 - if the <!-- interial --> unifying <!-- centripetal --> forces win, then a nucleus is formed within the solid factor.
 This leads to a solid structure.
 The maintenance of its physical solidarity then depends on the external pressure from static Activity<!-- bala or --> <!-- external-static-pressure -->.
 <!-- that is, if the resultant force created happens to be interial in character, -->
 - if the <!-- exterial --> divisive <!-- centrifugal --> forces win, no nucleus is formed

+{{< b >}}
+#### Superphysics Note:

+The Supreme Negativity crudifies the Absolute Entity into the Supreme Entity.
+In the process, this splits the Supreme Negativity into a:
+- Negative-negative: This divides
+- Positive-negative: This unifies

+{{< /b >}}

 <!-- the resultant exterial cannot form any nucleus within that physical structure.
 The resultant interial force is, therefore, the only factor that can create a nucleus within a solid body and thereby maintain its structural solidarity.  -->